 What to Do With Sour Berries

 If you’ve already harvested your blueberry fruit, you may be asking what to do with sour berries that haven’t fully ripened.
-Placing the berries in a paper bag and storing in a cool place will allow the fruit to ripen.
-If you add an apple, banana or avocado to the bag, the berries ripen more quickly.
+Placing the berries in a paper bag and storing them in a cool place will allow the fruit to ripen.
+If you add an apple, banana, or avocado to the bag, the berries ripen more quickly.

 Keep in mind that this will soften immature berries, but it will not sweeten sour berries.
 If you want to cook with the berries, just add extra sugar or honey.